 The series started filming in early 2020, but had to stop due to the coronavirus pandemic.
 Shooting recommenced in late August, with the cast and crew being spotted in and around Glasgow on a number of streets.
 As the Scotsman notes, filming is likely to also take place on the Scottish west coast near the bay of Faslane and the village Coulport, due to the proximity of HM Naval Clyde Base.

-While the trailer only gives a glimpse of what’s to come, the show looks to be tense AF.
+Between the thrilling new trailer and cast chock-full of excellent dramatic actors, the show looks to be tense AF.
 In other words, Vigil will certainly fill the Line of Duty-shaped hole in your telly schedule.